sinnwerkstatt/landmatrix/README.md

   }
 }
 ```
-for example is going to return data of the _first_ 5 deals.
+for example is going to return data of the first 5 deals ordered by ID (asc).

 ```